If someone asked you which was more important: the amount you invest each month, or the rate of return on your investments – what would you say?

 Who wants to be a millionaire?

-Another great thing about increasing your savings rate is that the bigger your savings rate is, the less dependent you become on your investment returns to meet a specific goal.
+Another great thing about increasing your savings rate is that the higher your savings rate is, the less dependent you become on your investment returns.

 For example, if you wanted to become a millionaire in your lifetime, then increasing your savings rate means that you become less reliant on having huge returns from your investments to get to £1m.
 If we take our £40k a year post-tax salary example from before, we can see how long it would take to reach that £1m goal at different savings rates:

 Now, obviously nobody can get to a 100% savings rate.
-Even a 50% savings rate is unrealistic for 99% of people, but it’s useful to see what happens when savings rates are taken to the extreme.
+Even a 50% savings rate is unrealistic for 99.9% of people, but it’s useful to see what happens when savings rates increase.

 This means that increasing your savings rate has a much larger impact at lower savings rates.

-Using the chart above, assuming 5% real returns, increasing your savings rate by 10% from 5% to 15% cuts your time taken to become a millionaire by 21 years (66 years to 45 years).
-But increasing your savings rate from 40% to 50% (the same 10% increase), only cuts down the time by 4 years (29 years to 25 years).
-That same 10% increase in your savings rate has a much bigger impact if you start from 5% savings than if you start from 40%.
+Using the chart above, assuming 5% real returns, increasing your savings rate by 10% from 5% to 15% cuts your time taken to become a millionaire by 21 years.
+But increasing your savings rate from 40% to 50% (the same 10% increase), only cuts down the time by 4 years.
+That same 10% increase in your savings rate has a much larger impact if you’re starting from 5% savings than if you’re starting from 40%.